maziac/currah_uspeech_tests/readme.md

 ## More mirroring

-Adress 1000h has mirrors, e.g. one can use 1001h instead.
+Adress 1000h has mirrors.
+All addresses
+0001XXXX XXXXXXXX (binary format) can be used for reading the status bit or writing an allophone.

+For 3000h the mirrors are: 0011XXXX XXXXXXX0 (binary).

+For 3001h the mirrors are: 0011XXXX XXXXXXX1 (binary).

 ## Oscillator frequency